-5.5.4 Enhanced diversionary behavioral health services to address Emergency Department boarding
+5.5.4 Emergency Department Boarding

 Each day, Massachusetts residents are unable to obtain timely access to the mental health and substance use disorder services they need.
 As a result, an increasing number of patients who are waiting for admission into acute inpatient treatment or diversion to a more appropriate placement end up being boarded in hospital emergency departments (EDs).